M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

 \subsection{Optimization Model}

-M$^3$RS solves routing and scheduling problem for a set of agents $\mathcal{A}$, and a set of tasks $\mathcal{T}$ spread across a physical space.
-All the agents are identical, and only one agent can service each task.
-We use $i$ and $j$ to denote different tasks in $\mathcal{T}$ and $k$ to denote $k^{th}$ agent to describe the rest of the notation.
-Each agent has a limited energy budget or capacity given by $Q$.
-The energy required to travel from task $i$ to task $j$ is given by $d_{i {\xrightarrow{}}j}$.
-The time window for a task specifies a starting time ($a_i$) and finishing time ($b_i$) within which the task must be serviced.
+A solution for the M$^3$RS problem determines routes, schedules, and task execution modes for a set of agents $\mathcal{A}$, and a set of tasks $\mathcal{T}$, distributed across a physical space.
+Refer to Table~\ref{tab:nots} for notation and symbols used to formulate the problem.
+Here, all agents are identical, and only one agent can service each task.
+We use $i$ and $j$ to denote different tasks in $\mathcal{T}$ and $k$ to denote $k^{th}$ agent in the rest of the notation.
+The time window for a task $i$ specifies a starting time, $a_i$, and finishing time, $b_i$, within which the task must be serviced.
 The entire multi-robot operation must be done in a fixed mission time of $T_H$ hours.
-Further, each task has an associated mode set $\mathcal{M}_i = \{1,2 ...
+Further, each task $i$ has an associated mode set $\mathcal{M}_i = \{1,2 ...
 M\}$, representing available task service modes.
 Each task can have distinct modes of service available, so each task has a distinct mode set.
 An agent services the task in one of the modes available in the associated mode set.
-The selected mode $m \in \mathcal{M}_i$ has an associated service time ($\sigma_{i,m}$) and resources requirement ($d_{i,m}$) from the agent.
+The selected mode $m \in \mathcal{M}_i$ for task $i$ has a corresponding service time ($\sigma_{i,m}$) and energy requirement ($q_{i,m}$) from the agent.
 Performing a task in a mode with higher service time and resource consumption would lead to lower availability of agents for other tasks.
-The overall scheduling and allocation mission is optimized for multiple objectives.
-The relevant notation for the formulation is summarised in Table~\ref{tab:nots}.
+The overall scheduling and allocation mission is optimized for $R$ objective functions.

-The formulation for M$^3$RS is expressed as a mixed integer linear program to determine for all agent, tasks and modes i) the assignment and transition of agent $k$ from task $i$ to $j$ denoted by binary decision variable $x^{k}_{i {\xrightarrow{}}j}$; ii) execution of task $i$ in mode $m$ for agent $k$ denoted by binary variable $y^{k}_{i,m}$; and iii) arrival time of agent $k$ to task $i$ denoted by a real variable $s^{k}_i$.
-The optimization problem is expressed as:
+The formulation for M$^3$RS is expressed as a mixed integer with the following decision variables: \begin{enumerate} \item The binary decision variable $x^{k}_{i{\xrightarrow{}}j}\in \{0,1\}$, for assignment and transition of agent $k$ from task $i$ to $j$; \item The binary decision variable $y^{k}_{i,m}\in \{0,1\}$, for allocation of mode $m$ for task $i$ when executed by agent $k$; and \item The real continuous variable $s^{k}_i \in \mathbb{R}$ denotes arrival time of agent $k$ to task $i$. \end{enumerate}

+With these descriptions, the optimization problem is expressed as follows, optimizing the variables mentioned above:

-subject to the constraints in Eq~\eqref{eq:scstr1}-\eqref{eq:scstr10b}.
+subject to the constraints in Eq.~\eqref{eq:scstr1}-\eqref{eq:scstr10b}.